An Introduction to Probabilistic Programming: Example Applications

 Before diving into specifics, let us consider some motivating examples of what has been done with probabilistic programming languages and how phrasing things in terms of a model plus conditioning can lead to elegant solutions to otherwise extremely difficult tasks.

-We argue that, besides the obvious benefits that derive from having an evaluator that implements inference automatically, the main benefit of probabilistic programming is having additional expressivity, significantly more compact and readable than mathematical notation, in the modeling language.
+Besides the obvious benefits that derive from having an evaluator that implements inference automatically, the main benefit of probabilistic programming is having additional expressivity, significantly more compact and readable than mathematical notation, in the modeling language.
 While it is possible to write down the mathematical formalism for a model of latents $X$ and observables $Y$ for each of the examples shown in Table~\ref{table:newmodels}, doing so is usually neither efficient nor helpful in terms of intuition and clarity.
-We have already given one example, Captcha from earlier in this chapter.
+We have already given one example, generating and breaking Captchas, earlier in this chapter.
 Let us proceed to more.